 Q6.
 Can I re-submit a film that was not accepted the previous year?

 Yes.
-Decisions to accept or not accept a film each year are based on programmatic considerations specific to that year, and it is not unheard of for a film that was not accepted one year to be accepted the following year.
-If your submission was not accepted the previous year but you feel that you have since improved it significantly, you may very well consider submitting it again.
+Decisions to accept or reject films each year are based on programmatic considerations specific to that year.
+If your submission was not accepted the previous year, but you feel that you have since improved it significantly, you may very well consider submitting it again.

 Q7.
 Do you have any premiere status requirements?

 We generally prefer at least a Los Angeles premiere, especially for feature-length films.
-Exceptions can be made, but for obvious reasons we endeavor to showcase films that have yet to be seen in the Greater Los Angeles and Southern California area.
+Exceptions can be made, but we endeavor to showcase films that have yet to be seen in the Greater Los Angeles and Southern California area.

 The Festival presents many world premieres, North American premieres and U.S. premieres, but these are not required.
 We are not interested in taking away opportunities for your film to be screened in other cities.

 Q8.
 Is running time a consideration in the selection process?
 (Is it possible for my short film to be too long, for instance?)

-But at the end of the day, the most important factor is whether the running time is warranted for a film – is one of many factors that are considered in the selection and programming process.
+Running time – and whether it is warranted for a film – is one of many factors that are considered in the selection and programming process.
 We are not as concerned with the actual running time of the film as we are with how effectively that time is used.

 The Festival does not provide waivers other than for current Visual Communications Members at the Filmmaker level.
 We understand the severe financial restrictions among many of our entrants.
-As a non-profit organization, we also operate under severe limitations on resources, and the entry fees help in allowing us to produce the best possible showcase for the films.
+As a non-profit organization, we also operate under severe limitations on resources, and the entry fees help us to produce the best possible showcase for the films.
 We encourage all artists to submit by the early deadline, or to purchase a VC Membership.